Island Records: Rise of the brand

 Island Records was founded in Jamaica on 4 July 1959 by Chris Blackwell, Graeme Goodall and Leslie Kong, and financed by Stanley Borden from RKO.
 Its name was inspired by the Harry Belafonte song "Island in the Sun".
 Blackwell stated in 2009: "I loved music so much, I just wanted to get into it, or be as close to it as I could."
 Blackwell's first album was Lance Hayward at the Half Moon Hotel, which was recorded in late 1959.

 Tom Hayes, the label's sales manager between 1965 and 1967, referred to the early period of the label in the UK as "organized chaos".
 The 1964 hit, "My Boy Lollipop", sung by Jamaican singer Millie Small (1947–2020), was the label's first success in the UK and led to a world tour that also involved Blackwell.
 In a 50th anniversary documentary, Blackwell stated that he was only interested in building long-term careers at that stage in time, rather than short-term projects.
 Suzette Newman has been a close colleague of Chris Blackwell's since working together in the early days of Island Records, and while there she ran the Mango world music label.
 Suzette Newman and Chris Salewicz were the editors for the book The Story of Island Records: Keep On Running.

 Blackwell relocated to England in May 1962 to garner greater levels of attention after the local Jamaican sound systems proved to be overwhelmingly successful.
 The label was based at a now demolished basement in Kilburn, London Borough of Brent, in a property that was used by Sonny Roberts's Planetone label and whose landlord was Lee Gopthal who would later create Trojan Records.
 The vast majority of the artists who had signed to Blackwell's fledgling label while he was in Jamaica agreed to allow the musical entrepreneur to release their music in the UK.
 While in England, Blackwell travelled throughout the city carrying his stock with him and sold to record stores in the city.
 He did not provide any copies to radio stations, as they would not play any of the Island music; the music was also not reviewed by the press.
 Meanwhile, Goodall left to start the Doctor Bird record label in 1965.

 Blackwell signed the Spencer Davis Group to the label (at that time, many Island releases were being distributed by Philips/Fontana).
-The group became very popular and Island started their own independent series to spotlight UK rock talent.
+The group became very popular and Island started its own independent series to spotlight UK rock talent.
 They signed artists such as John Martyn, Fairport Convention, Free, and greatly influenced the growing FM radio market.
-By the late 1960s and early 1970s, they were a major label in England with artists including Roxy Music, King Crimson, Sparks, Traffic, the Wailers, Cat Stevens, Steve Winwood and many others.
-(In the US, many of their releases were licensed to A&M prior to signing up distribution deals with Capitol and later Atlantic, and also independent distribution.)
+By the late 1960s and early 1970s, it was a major label in England with artists including Roxy Music, King Crimson, Sparks, Traffic, the Wailers, Cat Stevens, Steve Winwood and many others.
+(In the US, many of its releases were licensed to A&M or United Artists until 1970, when it set up stateside distribution deals with Capitol, Warner and Atlantic, as well as independent distribution.)